Born: Leicester 1907, died: January 1987, (Labour Party &

 worked in the shoe trade whilst Harry was a tram conductor.
 Both brothers

-Charlie Hassell was member of the No Conscription
+Charlie Hassell was member of the I.L.P and No Conscription

-by the tribunal in May 1916 and assigned to the Army's Non Combatant
+Combatant Service Only” following a hearing by the local tribunal hearing and assigned to the Army's Non Combatant

 At a court martial at Richmond Castle in July he was given 112 days in